 Emails that come from senders in your contact list get special treatment.
 They avoid greylisting and get a spam score of 0.
 If you use an email client, you don't have to enter addresses into your Fastmail contact list manually.
 You can upload contacts in different formats on the Settings → Migration → Import screen.

 You can also add entire domains to your contact list.
 This will ensure that mail sent from any address at this domain is not marked as spam.
 You can add a contact with the email address

 *@domain.tld to your contact list in the Email field.
 Entries in a shared contact group are also included.

 If you don't want to clutter up your contacts with lots of domains (for example: legitimate mailing lists), create a single contact called Whitelist and add each domain to that entry as extra addresses in the Email field.

 Most spam these days is sent through automated servers or zombie PC's infected by viruses.
-The incoming spam can get to you through your main account email address, any aliases you use, wildcard aliases to your domain, or email forwarded to you from other accounts.
+The incoming spam can get to you through your main account email address, any addresses you use, wildcard addresses to your domain, or email forwarded to you from other accounts.
 The more addresses which end up in your Inbox, the higher the exposure you have to spam.

 Some users find themselves receiving a lot of spam, even though they haven't told anyone else their email address.

 There are several ways a spammer can get hold of your email addresses, even if you haven't told other people about it:

 - Contact lists stolen from computers infected with viruses — This could be the addresses in any computer used by any person who has received an email directly or through forwarding from you (or where you are in the